 Health Information Technology, Associate in Applied Science Degree

 Program Description for Health Information Management

-Health Information Technology may not be a title with which you are familiar, but people employed in this field are a vital component of every medical setting.
-You can find Health Information Technicians in every hospital, outpatient clinic, nursing home, health insurance organization, physician's office, hospice and mental health facility.
+Health Information Technology (HIT) professionals are a vital component of every medical setting.
+You'll find them in every hospital, outpatient clinic, nursing home, health insurance organization, physician's office, hospice and mental health facility.

-Health Information Technicians are the individuals who compile the data for medical-related agencies.
-More importantly, they determine specifically how that data is compiled and reported to insurance companies, government agencies and others for reimbursement, research, and quality monitoring.
+As an HIT, you'll compile the data on which medical-related agencies run.
+You'll be responsible for determining specifically how that data is compiled and reported to insurance companies, government agencies and others for reimbursement, research and quality monitoring.